 Bring your own reusable water bottle (!!!) and drink from the tap (most amazing cold glacier water).
 No need to purchase any water if you are on top of this!

-Mkaaaaay, you can’t really save money on these.
+Mkaaaaay, you can’t really do Iceland on a budget at these festivals.
 But if you’re a festie head like me, you’re going to have extreme fomo if there’s one going on while you are there.
 So, check for festivals ahead of time (there are surprisingly a lot!!) and grab early bird tickets, or tickets for the cheaper days.
 Around when I went was Sonar Reykjavik, which looked bloody awesome, and was held at their amazing convention center, Harpa (there’s a photo of Harpa somewhere around here!)

 If you are going over summer, PLEASE do me a favor and go to Secret Solstice.
 PLEASEEEE.
 For me and my fomo-ridden self who will be at work.
 It’s held over the summer solstice and the sun never goes down.
 HOW.
 COOL.
 IS.
 THAT.
 Okay sorry, as you know, festivals get me excited.

 Iceland on a Budget : Travel in Low Season

 Yes, it is cold in winter, but isn’t that what you expect from Iceland?!
 Winter is great because prices are lower, there’s a better chance of seeing the northern lights, and it’s less crowded.
 We were there in February and were surprised that there was completely ample daylight (almost 9 hours) and the temperatures were more than bearable!

 Camping – The cheapest way to live in Iceland is definitely camping – unless you’re there in winter like we were.